 Other cases of NFT vulnerabilities include the exploit of 3D digital avatars of Meebit when the attackers manipulated the contract rules of Meebit to create NFTs, reverting them with traits of less value while keeping expensive ones.
 The fraudster paid around a $20K gas fee for all the manipulations, but the purchase and resale of the Meebit #16647 token brought them more than $700K.

 Phishing is another phenomenon causing security concerns.
-When a phisher steals the recovery phrase of a crypto wallet, the user can lose access to both the wallet and the account on centralized platforms.
+When a phisher steals the recovery phrase of a wallet, the user can lose access to both the NFT wallet and the account on centralized platforms.
 How does this happen?
 Let’s check the typical scenario of phishing in steps:

 - The fraudster sends the user a link to a fake website via a text message, email, or Discord.